Get 80% off your plan for your first 3 months*

 COGS and different business models

-• retailers: calculate COGS using beginning and ending inventory values for a period
+• Retailers calculate COGS using beginning and ending inventory values for a period, plus any purchases made during that time.

-• service businesses: focus primarily on labour costs to deliver services
+• Service businesses focus primarily on the direct labour costs to deliver services, plus any materials consumed during delivery.

 Tips for managing and reducing COGS